priti200/AASHA/README.md

 ## Contribution-

-This website is created by @priti200 and I .
+This website is created by I and @govindkrishna03 .
 We collaborated to complete this project.
 We are still in work to make the project more efficient and easy to use.
+We are still in process to make the website more functional and the User interface as well.